betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 Ratings are the basis for a lot of betting strategies, but they can be paricularly painful and time-consuming to implement manually.
 This makes them ideal for automation, where you use a program to place bets on your behalf while you get on with other things.

 Bet Angel Pro has a spreadsheet functionality that lets you place bets using your own variables and information from the live market, which is what I've used here to automate these ratings.
-There are so many different ways to use this part of Bet Angel and I'm very open to any thoughts about more effecitve ways of implementing this sort of strategy.
+There are so many different ways to use this part of Bet Angel and I'm very open to any thoughts about more effective ways of implementing this sort of strategy.
 You're welcome to reach out to me on bdp@betfair.com.au with your feedback and opinions.

 ---
 ### The plan